Configuring Envoy

 Create your own envoy.yaml

-When manually configuring Envoy, the location of the envoy.yaml only matters to the running Envoy process, who reads the file when the proxy is started.
+When manually configuring Envoy, the location of the envoy.yaml file matters only to the running Envoy process, which reads it when the proxy starts.
 The default location used by the Deephaven installer is /etc/sysconfig/illumon.d/resources/envoy3.yaml.

 Caution